potaxie/pyspark-kafka/README.md

  Spark2.1,kafka1.0,python2.7,hbase0.98<br />

 ### (2) principle of Porject
- PySpark_Streaming have two method to cunsume kafka data<br />
+ PySpark_Streaming have two method to cunsume kafka data,<br />

     <1> one is Receive-base method as same as Storm,real-time read cache_data to memory， that‘s it after extract
     kafka_data ,to put data into memory,then timing handle. but this way has some disadvantage such as if clony